govend/govend/README.md

 Using a different directory than `_vendor`
 ==========================================

-So you might have your own golang file structure you really like... and maybe that means `_vendor` being called "_vendor" or being located at the root of your project is a no go.
-Well just add an extra line to your `deps.json` file.
+So you might have your own golang file structure you really like... and maybe that means `_vendor` being called "_vendor" or being located at the root of your project is a no **go**.
+If that is the case then just add an extra line to your `deps.json` file.
 An example is below:

 > A `deps.json` file specifying the vendor directory.